 So how can you have your cake (or pie) and eat it too?
 Fear not, there are plenty of ways to enjoy your favorite fall treats while keeping those sugar numbers down.
-Check out these seven delicious, easy-to-make pumpkin recipes made with whole foods and natural sugars.
+Check out these seven delicious, easy-to-make pumpkin recipes made with whole foods and better-for-you sweeteners like dates, coconut sugar and monk fruit sweetener.
 The best part?
-Each dessert has less than 10 grams of sugar per serving.
+Each dessert has less than 10 grams of total sugar per serving.

 1. Individual Pumpkin Pies